-A serene and tranquil location, surrounded by stunning greenery on all sides, Woodclose Caravan Park is the perfect location to absorb the breath-taking scenery of the Yorkshire Dales while also only a short reach from the Lake District UNESCO World Heritage Site.
-Situated in the valley of the river Lune, this beautiful park provides easy access to some of the UK’s most remarkable landscapes and is the ideal location for those who enjoy all things wildlife and the outdoors.
+Woodclose Caravan Park in Cumbria is in a serene and tranquil location, surrounded by stunning greenery on all sides, this is the perfect location to absorb the breath-taking scenery of the Yorkshire Dales while also only a short reach from the Lake District UNESCO World Heritage Site.
+Situated in the valley of the river Lune, this beautiful park provides easy access to some of the UK's most remarkable landscapes and is the ideal location for those who enjoy all things wildlife and the outdoors.
 Read on to discover why this park has received so many awards and accolades from the tourism industry.

-As we will discover later, Woodclose’s location makes it ideal for residents who love to explore, visit and learn about nature.
-A key attraction at Woodclose is the wildlife corner, near the reception area, which provides information about the huge variety of wildlife species that can be found in and around the park at different times of the year.
-The much-loved swallow cam also broadcasts live videos of the birds who return to Woodclose Park every year to their nest in the eaves of the main building.
+As we will discover later, the location makes it ideal for residents who love to explore, visit and learn about nature.
+A key attraction is the wildlife corner, near the reception area, which provides information about the huge variety of wildlife species that can be found in and around the park at different times of the year.
+The much-loved swallow cam also broadcasts live videos of the birds who return to the park every year to their nest in the eaves of the main building.

-In addition to the holiday home facilities, Woodclose provides plenty of options for visiting tourists – perfect for family who might want to visit you at your holiday home!
+In addition to the holiday home facilities, the resort provides plenty of options for visiting tourists - perfect for family who might want to visit you at your holiday home!
 The touring area provides serviced pitches with electric and TV hook-ups along with excellent washing facilities (with hairdryer and hair straighteners available).
-For visitors without touring transport, the park also offers glamping pods and a self-catered flat within the lodge.
-Whatever their requirements, visitors to your holiday home will find an ideal option for their accommodation at Woodclose.
+For visitors without touring transport, the park also offers glamping.

 Where is Woodclose?